22 Female Kottayam

 22 Female Kottayam, also known as 22FK, is a 2012 Indian Malayalam-language thriller film directed by Aashiq Abu.
 Written by Syam Pushkaran and Abhilash S. Kumar.
 The film stars Rima Kallingal and Fahadh Faasil.
 It was set and filmed in Bengaluru.
+It was later remade in Tamil as Malini 22 Palayamkottai and in Telugu as Ghatana.

 It released on 13 April 2012, and received positive reviews from critics.
 It was also well received at the box-office.

 Plot

 Tessa is a nursing student in Bengaluru with plans of traveling to Canada for a career.
 She meets Cyril, a travel agency worker, when she is setting up her visa.
 They fall in love and start living together.
 Tessa loves him with all her heart and takes their relationship and cohabitation seriously.

 One day while at a pub, a guy misbehaves with Tessa and Cyril beats him up badly.
 The guy tries to take revenge on Cyril and searches for him.
 Cyril goes into hiding with the help of his friend Hegde.
 Hegde arrives at Cyril's home to inform Tessa about the situation.
 Then he asks her plainly "Can I have sex with you?"
 Though Tessa disagrees she is beaten up and forced to the bed.
 She gets raped that day.
 Cyril becomes violent and wants to kill Hegde.
 Tessa calms him down saying that she does not want to make the incident worse than it is; she instead wants to get to Canada at the earliest.
 Once Tessa recovers from her injuries, Hegde visits her again to ask for forgiveness.
 He comes while Cyril is not around and finds her in injury.
 He then rapes her again and leaves her.
 Tessa decides not to travel abroad and plans to murder Hegde.

 Cyril discusses the situation with his boss who suggests killing Tessa and appoints Cyril to do it.
 Cyril traps her by putting some drugs in her bag.
 The police arrest Tessa and she is imprisoned.
 While Tessa calls out for help, she finds Cyril simply walking away from her, which is when she realizes Cyril set her up.
 Cyril relocates to Cochin and runs a modeling agency.
 While in prison Tessa meets Zubeida who is sentenced for murder.
 Through Zubeida's criminal world connections Tessa realizes that Cyril is a known pimp and was cheating her along with the support of his boss Hegde.
 Zubeida and Tessa bond well with each other, and Zubeida molds a criminal mindset within her for the strength and courage needed to strike back at Cyril and Hegde.